Fructosephosphates: Role in Metabolism

 Each fructose phosphate plays a specific role in metabolism.
 For example, fructose 2,6-bisphosphate is an important allosteric regulator for the correlated regulation of glycolysis and gluconeogenesis based on hormonal nutritional signals.
 However, if fructose 2,6-bisphosphate levels become unregulated and result in a decrease in its production, gluconeogenesis is favored over glycolysis, which contributes to hepatic glucose output in diabetes.

-Real-World Applications
+Applications

-Because of fructose phosphates' critical role in metabolism, their relevance spans to clinical, dietary, and therapeutic contexts.
+Because of fructose phosphates' critical role in metabolism, their relevance spans clinical, dietary, and therapeutic contexts, including: